FJortay/DIOS-Operating-System/README.md

 ## Summary

 DIOS is (a project for) an innovative operating system paired with an integrated software suite tailored for a wireless, decentralized (P2P) WAN.
-It serves as the backbone for [DICS](https://github.com/FJortay/DICS-Collaborating-System) platform—a smart, decentralized co-management system designed for organizations ranging from local associations to state institutions practicing direct democracy.
+It serves as the backbone for [DICS](https://github.com/FJortay/DICS-Collaborating-System) —a smart, decentralized system for collaborative decision making, designed for organizations of all types and sizes.
 Each DIOS node represents an individual “citizen node” and bundles both server and client functionalities for:

 - *Individual activities:*
   - *Front-end:*